Annual Review 2021–22

 CEO and CFO declarations

-These declarations also state that the financial statements give a true and fair view of AFCA’s financial position and performance, and that these opinions have been formed on the basis of a sound system of risk management and internal control that is operating effectively.
-They also declared AFCA is solvent and compliant with its superannuation obligations.
+These declarations also state that the financial statements give a true and fair view of AFCA’s financial position and performance, and that these opinions have been formed based on a sound system of risk management and internal control that is operating effectively.
+They also declare that AFCA is solvent and compliant with its superannuation obligations.

 Attendance of the external auditor at the Annual General Meeting